 - The accommodation of "full meal plan exemption" for disability reasons is rarely given because it is rarely necessary.
 Sodexho already has a great set up in place to ensure access to meet nearly every dietary need or restriction (always contact us if you are unsure) as is required by law (see Office of Civil Right's settlement with Lesley University: http://www.ada.gov/lesley_university_sa.htm )

 - If you know about restricted dietary needs in advance please look here: meal plans, and make a meal plan decision based on those needs.
 If something changes with your health or you feel you need a plan that is not listed, please contact us.

 - The Marketplace already works to give a large variety of options to every student, including students who have certain diets by choice (vegan, raw, vegetarian), students who have dietary restrictions, and students with allergies.
 Please look over their web site here: https://zagdining.sodexomyway.com/dining-choices/index.html before requesting accommodation.

-- DREAM does not grant a full exemption or modification for financial reasons, contact Residence Life as they already have a process in place for those cases.
+- Disability Access does not grant a full exemption or modification for financial reasons, contact Residence Life as they already have a process in place for those cases.

-- See DREAM's documentation guidelines: DREAM will not accept documentation from a medical professional that merely states that a meal plan exemption is required as supporting evidence enough to provide such an exemption.
+- See Disability Access's documentation guidelines: Disability Access will not accept documentation from a medical professional that merely states that a meal plan exemption is required as supporting evidence enough to provide such an exemption.
 We require a diagnosis, diagnostic criteria, and symptoms of the condition, especially atypical symptoms.
 With this information, narrative from/discussion with the student, and engagement with dinning service staff, appropriate accommodation will be determined.